91ahmed/nodeEstablishSQL/README.md

 ### Truncate

-This method will truncate the specified table, and doesn't accept any parameters.
+This method will truncate the selected table.

 **Example**
 ``` javascript